snoberyman/Online-Shop-web-/README.md

 # Online-Shop-web-
-An online shop website built with NodeJS, Express, and MongoDB
+An online shop example website built with JavaScript, NodeJS, Express, and MongoDB